 - Fair for Its Day/Values Resonance: Many of his views come across as this today.

-- Shell-Shocked Veteran: His service during World War Two led to him having nightmares.
+- Shell-Shocked Veteran: His service during World War Two led to him having nightmares, which in turn led to his creating The Twilight Zone.

 - Villain Protagonist: Often used when he needed unsympathetic characters.
 Two episodes of The Twilight Zone even had a Nazi for a protagonist.